-Top 3 Nutrition Essentials of Optimal Baseball Performance
+Top 3 Sports Nutrition Essentials for Optimal Baseball Performance

 Baseball is the all-American sport, but elite baseball players don’t eat the “all-American diet”.
 They know that what they put on their plates will impact their performance at the plate – and for them, striking out is not an option.
 They also know that staying hydrated and well rested can make a huge difference!
 So, what does this mean for you – a baseball player trying to reach the top?
 It means that your performance depends on more than your dedication to practice – it also depends on your dedication to nutrition, hydration, and rest.
 Read on to learn more about how these three components can be used to optimize your performance.

 #1 What to Eat Before Games and Practices

 While day-to-day fueling has the largest impact on performance, what you eat before games and practices can still impact how you play.
 These foods need to provide you with energy, but not weigh you down.
 What, and how much, you eat depends upon the amount of time that you have before your baseball game.
 If you’re eating 3 – 4 hours before a game, have a well-balanced meal consisting of complex carbohydrates, a moderate amount of lean protein, and a serving of healthy fat.
 Eating closer to an event is a bit trickier since you have less time for the food to digest.
 When eating 1 – 2 hours before a baseball game, choose foods that are high in easily digestible carbohydrates, but low in fat, fiber, and protein – since these nutrients delay digestion.
 Also, stick to familiar foods – you don’t want to throw your stomach a curve ball before a big game!

 Carbohydrates: Carbs are your main source of fuel for activity – so getting the right amounts, and types, is key to optimizing your performance.